 We and the Guarantors guarantee and pledge collateral to secure a revolving credit facility.
-The Secured Revolving Facility has aggregate availability of \$1 billion and expires in May 2022.
+The Secured Revolving Facility has aggregate availability of \$1 billion.
 The Secured Revolving Facility allows us and certain of our non-U.S. subsidiaries to borrow and obtain letters of credit in U.S. dollars, Canadian dollars, Euros, Hong Kong dollars or British pounds.

 The Secured Revolving Facility fees related to committed and unutilized amounts are 0.25% per annum, and the fees related to outstanding letters of credit are 1.50% per annum.
-In addition, the interest rate on outstanding U.S. dollar borrowings is LIBOR plus 1.50% per annum.
-The interest rate on outstanding foreign denominated borrowings is the applicable benchmark rate plus 1.50% per annum.
+In addition, the interest rate on outstanding U.S. dollar borrowings is the London Interbank Offered Rate ("LIBOR") plus 1.50% per annum.
+The interest rate on outstanding foreign-denominated borrowings is the applicable benchmark rate plus 1.50% per annum.

 The Secured Revolving Facility contains fixed charge coverage and debt to EBITDA financial covenants.
 We are required to maintain a fixed charge coverage ratio of not less than 1.75 to 1.00 and a consolidated debt to consolidated EBITDA ratio not exceeding 4.00 to 1.00 for the most recent four-quarter period.
-In addition, the Secured Revolving Facility provides that investments and restricted payments may be made, without limitation on amount, if (a) at the time of and after giving effect to such investment or restricted payment, the ratio of consolidated debt to consolidated EBITDA for the most recent four-quarter period is less than 3.00 to 1.00 and (b) no default or event of default exists.
-As of May 4, 2019, we were in compliance with both of our financial covenants, and the ratio of consolidated debt to consolidated EBITDA was less than 3.00 to 1.00.
+Additionally, as of August 3, 2019, the Secured Revolving Facility provided that investments and restricted payments may be made, without limitation on amount, if (a) at the time of and after giving effect to such investment or restricted payment, the ratio of consolidated debt to consolidated EBITDA for the most recent four-quarter period is less than 3.00 to 1.00 and (b) no default or event of default exists.
+As of August 3, 2019, we were in compliance with both of our financial covenants, and the ratio of consolidated debt to consolidated EBITDA was less than 3.00 to 1.00.

-As of May 4, 2019, there were no borrowings outstanding under the Secured Revolving Facility.
+As of August 3, 2019, there were no borrowings outstanding under the Secured Revolving Facility.

 The Secured Revolving Facility supports our letter of credit program.
-We had \$10 million of outstanding letters of credit as of May 4, 2019 that reduced our remaining availability under the Secured Revolving Facility.
+We had \$10 million of outstanding letters of credit as of August 3, 2019 that reduced our remaining availability under the Secured Revolving Facility.